philpax/philpax.github.io/content/blog/abusing-the-c-preprocessor/index.md

 Ain't she a beaut?

-And to round things out, here's the expanded version of the `int main()` function after the C preprocessor has run.
+And to round things out, here's the expanded version of the `c:int main()` function after the C preprocessor has run.

 ```bash
 philpax@morningtide:$ clang -E full_add.c -DNUMBER_1=7 -DNUMBER_2=4